 Simply fold in the fresh berries to the filling using a rubber scraper.

 Step 3: Add the filling to the pie crust

 Once you’ve combine the fresh berries to the filling, pour it out into the prepared pie crust.
 The crust should be cooled to room temperature.

 Spread the filling evenly to the sides of the crust.
 Once the filling is spread, refrigerate the pie for at least 2 hours or overnight.
 I’ve actually made this dessert up to a couple days in advance of serving.

 It’s a fantastic make-ahead dessert, perfect for when you’re hosting a party or dinner and don’t have time to make dessert on the day of the dinner.

 Step 4: Top the Pie with Reserved Whipped Topping, Fresh Blueberries and Lemon Zest Curls

 Just before serving, top the pie with the reserved whipped topping.
 I like to keep a small 1″ perimeter around the crust of the pie so you can see the pretty purple blueberry pie filling.

 On top of the whipped topping, add in the additional fresh blueberries, and long curls of lemon zest.
-I used this handy Microplane Three-in-One Twist and Zest to create these zest curls.
+This Microplane Citrus Tool is a great way to create citrus zest and longer strips.

 I also added some fresh mint leaves to the pie to give it a little extra spring freshness.
 The green color is also a wonderful contrast to the yellow lemon zest and dark blue blueberries.